Learning Equilibria in Matching Markets from Bandit Feedback: Extensions

 \begin{remark*} \textsc{MatchUCB$'$} is \textsc{MatchUCB} with a slight adjustment to \textsc{ComputeMatch} needed to prove \Cref{thm:instancespecific}. \textsc{MatchUCB$'$}, like \textsc{MatchUCB}, does {not} depend on the gap $\Delta$ and achieves the instance-independent regret bound in \Cref{thm:instanceind}.\footnote{The instance-independent regret bound can be shown using the same argument as the proof for \Cref{thm:instanceind}.} That is, \textsc{MatchUCB$'$} achieves both our instance-independent and instance-dependent regret bounds. \end{remark*}

-Our starting point for proving \Cref{thm:instancespecific} is the analysis in \citet{DBLP-conf/icml/ChenWY13} for the combinatorial bandits problem of learning a maximum weight matching.
-The analysis in \citep{DBLP-conf/icml/ChenWY13} proceeds by upper bounding the number of ``mistakes'' that a platform makes while exploring and learning, i.e., the number of rounds where the chosen matching is suboptimal.
-Analogously, we bound the number of rounds where the chosen market outcome is not stable with respect to the true utilities $u$.
+Our starting point for proving \Cref{thm:instancespecific} is to upper bound the number of ``mistakes'' that a platform makes while exploring and learning, i.e., the number of rounds where the chosen matching is suboptimal.
+That is, we bound the number of rounds where the chosen market outcome is not stable with respect to the true utilities $u$.
+This is similar in spirit to the analysis of the combinatorial bandits problem of learning a maximum weight matching in \citep{DBLP-conf/icml/ChenWY13}.
+However, a crucial difference is that a mistake can be incurred even when the selected matching is optimal, if the selected transfers do not result in a stable market outcome.
+Ensuring that the selected transfers result in a stable market outcome when the utility estimates are sufficiently accurate is the main technical hurdle in our analysis.

-To make this argument work, it turns out that we need to specify more precisely how the primal-dual solution is chosen in line 5 of \textsc{ComputeMatch} (which we previously did not specify).
-In particular, poor choices of the primal-dual solution can lead to many rounds where the chosen outcome is unstable.
+To make this argument work, we need to specify more precisely how the primal-dual solution is chosen in line 5 of \textsc{ComputeMatch} (which we previously did not specify).
+In particular, poor choices of the primal-dual solution can lead to many rounds where the chosen outcome is unstable, because the transfers violate the stability constraints.
 To see this, consider a market with a single customer $C$ and a single provider $P$ such that $\utility_C(P) = 2$ and $\utility_P(C) = -1$, and suppose we have nearly tight upper bounds $\uUCB_C(P) = 2 + \epsilon$ and $\uUCB_P(C) = -1 + \epsilon$ on the utilities.
 Then the market outcome with matching $\{(C, P)\}$ with $\transfers_C = -2 - \epsilon$ and $\transfers_P = -\transfers_C$ could be selected by \textsc{ComputeMatch}, since it corresponds to an optimal primal-dual pair for $\uUCB$.
 However, it is not stable with respect to the true utilities $\utility$ (as individual rationality is violated for $C$), regardless of how small $\epsilon$ is.
 Thus, without assuming more about how the optimal primal-dual pair is chosen in \textsc{ComputeMatch}, we cannot hope to bound the number of unstable market outcomes selected.